maximzaika/amazing-grazing2/readme.md

     - Open any of the files mentioned above in notepad
 	- Go to commented out section called "Breadcrumbs", make direct modifications, save them, and reload the page
 5. Configure & set up **the Feedback floating button**:
-    - Where does feedback go to?
-	  - It goes directly to MySQL database table called *user_feedback*
+    - How does it work and where does it go?
+	  - HTML generation of the interface is explained below.
+	  - When user clicks send, javascript inside *../js/amazing/grazing* catches the click of a *feedback-form form*, then uses function `.ajax()` to access *../php/feedback.php* server fill, which then compares the tokens (read more below) to ensure that the sender is authorized, and uses sql query to write to MySQL database table called *user_feedback*
-	- How does it work?
-Do the following actions when new pages are created ONLY.
+	- The following code needs to be inside the page.
+Add the following code when creating a new page ONLY.
 	  - Add the following line to the `<body>` of the webpage:
 	  ```php
 	  <?php echo htmlspecialchars_decode(feedbackRead(basename(__FILE__, '.php')));?>